Introduction

 Top Action

-Bottom
+Bottom Action

 Here, assume you’ve already taken a turn to set up Immovable Phalanx.
 Using the movement boost from your long rest, and jump boots if necessary, take the best hit you can using the dash on Hook and Chain.
 It doesn’t much matter where you end up, because the attacks on Skirmishing Maneuver don’t require any pattern.
-Your main goal here is to use the movement in the middle to align for an AoE next turn, but if the situation calls for it, you can use it to back away, or simply convert it to a fourth hit for the turn.
+Your main goal here is to use the movement in the middle to align for an AOE next turn, but if the situation calls for it, you can use it to back away, or simply convert it to a fourth hit for the turn.
 Since you’ve moved reasonably quickly, you can expect some enemies to cluster around you, so make sure you’re topped off on health before attempting this plan.
 The following round, use Sweeping Blow on those neatly clustered enemies for a ton of damage, then double down with the bottom of Balanced Measure for a massive hit.
 At this point, you’ve been the center of attention for a while, and without shield stacking, you’ll likely need to rest up, using Push Through to get you healthy again.
 Depending on the threat level, you can use the bottom of Eye for an Eye for extra healing, to move to safety, or even for converting a basic move into damage, using Immovable Phalanx once more.

 Level 7 Level-up Choice